Furlough and the Events Industry: Part 2

 Furlough Changes for the UK Events Industry

 We’ve come a long way from Friday 20 March, when Chancellor Rishi Sunak announced the new Coronavirus Job Retention Scheme.
-If you haven’t caught Part 1, the gist of the scheme is this: Enabling UK employers to access a grant to continue paying part of the salary of employees who would otherwise have been made redundant or unemployed as a result of the coronavirus crisis.
+If you missed Part 1, here’s the gist of the scheme: it allows UK employers to access a grant to help cover part of the salaries of employees who would otherwise face redundancy or unemployment due to the coronavirus crisis.
 This scheme does not apply to the self-employed who are being helped under a different scheme.

 On Thursday 26 March, the government a published detailed guidance for employers on how the scheme would operate.
 The furlough scheme went live on 20th April and is now due to continue until the end of October.
 We outlined the basics in our Furlough and the Events Industry Blog Part 1.
 The main idea was to stop mass redundancies, to encourage employers to keep jobs “on-standby” ready for the #UnPause that will happen soon.